Skip navigation

 • MOTPOLY XR may cause dizziness and ataxia in patients.
 Advise patients not to operate machinery or motor vehicles until they know how MOTPOLY XR affects them.

-• Obtain ECG before beginning MOTPOLY XR, and after titration to steady-state maintenance dose in patients with underlying proarrhythmic conditions or those on concomitant medications that affect cardiac conduction.
+• Obtain ECG before beginning MOTPOLY XR, and after titration to steady-state maintenance dose in patients with underlying proarrhythmic conditions or on concomitant medications that affect cardiac conduction.
 Closely monitor these patients.

-• MOTPOLY XR may cause syncope in patients.
+• MOTPOLY XR may cause syncope.

 • Gradually withdraw MOTPOLY XR to minimize the potential of increased seizure frequency.